rohithaider/Firebase-React-SkillSphere/README.md

 - **SEO Optimization**: The website is SEO-friendly with the use of **React Helmet** for managing meta tags.

+## Live Link

+You can visit the live version of the website here: [SkillSphere Live](https://skillsphere-c2034.web.app/)

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.